Inspire kids to learn about the past with these great history movies that are perfect to us in the classroom or at home!

 The second films, Molly: An American Girl on the Home Front portrays life during World War II.
 Viewers learn about victory gardens, why certain foods were scarce and how families pulled together to help each other during the war.

-ACTIVITY: both of these movies have awesome interactive websites where kids can learn more about each historical time period:
+Hands-On History ACTIVITY: both of these movies have awesome interactive websites where kids can learn more about each historical time period:

 All Things Molly shares real stories, letters and activities that explain more about the 1940's

 Kit Kitteridge highlights crafts, recipes and volunteer ideas that were popular in the 1930's